 Because of the resources spent on management and supervision, an outsourcing client does not only pay for the tech team.
 They also pay for the time and effort of the management team, which can significantly increase the costs of the service compared to outstaffing.

-No desire to relinquish control is often a key factor in ‘To outsource or not to outsource?’ question.
-Outstaffing provides businesses with an opportunity to optimize processes, save on high costs and retain all control over the project.
-Given the right amount of available resources, businesses can benefit from a full control over the projects and tasks of the professionals working on it.
+No desire to relinquish control is often a key factor in the ‘To outsource or not to outsource?’ question.
+The outstaffing model, also called IT staff augmentation, provides businesses with an opportunity to optimize HR processes, save on high costs and retain all control over the project development.
+Given the right amount of available resources, businesses can benefit from full control over the projects and tasks of the professionals working on them.

-Keep in mind that with time, the need for management decreases as everyone gains more understanding in and experience with the project.
+The good news is that with time, the need for such management decreases as everyone gains more understanding and experience with the project.

-The team can not only scale as required by the project, but quickly and efficiently adapt the processes to the shifting requirements.
+This is a pretty noticeable thing to consider when comparing outsourcing vs. outstaffing.
+Outsourcing suggests a review of partnership conditions not earlier than some agreed date.
+While with outstaffing, the team can not only scale as required by the project, but quickly and efficiently adapt the processes to the shifting requirements.
 This is possible due to direct communication.
-The flow has no mediator and no bottlenecks, which allows communicating all changes directly to the team with no loss of the information.
+The flow has no mediator and no bottlenecks, which allows communication of all changes directly to the team with no loss of information.